mathpun/OmniJR/README.md

 Now you can run demo_fit and other scripts in the BPL folder and it will use the new primitives learned in the previous steps.

 * Run 'plot_primitives.m' to visualize what the extracted primitives look like

+Note: If demo_fit.m shows -inf log probs, it is likeley a bounds issue make sure images have x coordinates in the range 0 to 110 and y foordinnates in the rannge from -110 to 0. downSample.py tries to rescale this.
+Additionally the code genImage.py lie 46, the y corrdinate needs to be shifted so that it is positive when callinng sel.ink(x, y).
+Both of these files are in the fileGenerators folder